 Nor does the God of Jacob understand.”

 a.
 They utter speech, and speak insolent things: The first thing noted about the wicked is their words.
 They speak defiant, insolent things and they boast in themselves.
 Conversely, a mark of the righteous is their humble, gracious speech.

 i.
 “Words often wound more than swords, they are as hard to the heart as stones to the flesh; and these are poured forth by the ungodly in redundance.”
 (Spurgeon)

 b.
-They break in pieces Your people, O Lord: The next thing noted about the wicked are their actions against God’s people, those who are His heritage.
+They break in pieces Your people, O LORD: The next thing noted about the wicked is their actions against God’s people, those who are His heritage.
 They destroy them (break in pieces) and afflict them.
 Conversely, a mark of the righteous is their love for God’s people.

 c.
 They slay the widow and the stranger: The third thing noted about the wicked is their attack against the weak and disadvantaged, extending even to murder.
 Conversely, a mark of the righteous is their care for the weak and disadvantaged.